brightbox/autoscaler/cluster-autoscaler/cloudprovider/brightbox/README.md

 # Running the Autoscaler

+1. Clone this repository and change into this directory.
 1. Edit the `examples/config.rb` file and adjust the config hash.
 2. Alter the cluster name if
 required.
 (If you are using the [Kubernetes Cluster